Kingdom of Great Britain: Role of Ireland

+History

 Merging of Scottish and English Parliaments

 The deeper political integration of her kingdoms was a key policy of Queen Anne, the last Stuart monarch of England and Scotland and the first monarch of Great Britain.
 A Treaty of Union was agreed in 1706, following negotiations between representatives of the parliaments of England and Scotland, and each parliament then passed separate Acts of Union to ratify it.
 The Acts came into effect on 1 May 1707, uniting the separate Parliaments and uniting the two kingdoms into a kingdom called Great Britain.
 Anne became the first monarch to occupy the unified British throne, and in line with Article 22 of the Treaty of Union Scotland and England each sent members to the new House of Commons of Great Britain.
 The Scottish and English ruling classes retained power, and each country kept its legal and educational systems, as well as its established Church.
 United, they formed a larger economy, and the Scots began to provide soldiers and colonial officials to the new British forces and Empire.
 However, one notable difference at the outset was that the new Scottish members of parliament and representative peers were elected by the outgoing Parliament of Scotland, while all existing members of the Houses of Commons and Lords at Westminster remained in office.